Second-Order Fine-Tuning without Pain for LLMs:A Hessian Informed Zeroth-Order Optimizer: Related Works

 \subsection{Zeroth-Order Optimizer}

 Zeroth-order optimization, is also known as derivative-free or black-box optimization.
-There have been many one-point gradient estimators in past works~\cite{FairScale2021, Stochastic_Approximation, Stochastic_Approximation2, ZO_GradientEstimator_SPSA, ZO1, Zo2, ZO3, wang2020zeroth}.
-However, cursory experiments with one such promising estimator \cite{feedback_black_box} reveal that SPSA outperforms other methods.
+There have been many one-point gradient estimators in past works~\citep{FairScale2021, Stochastic_Approximation, Stochastic_Approximation2, ZO_GradientEstimator_SPSA, ZO1, Zo2, ZO3, wang2020zeroth}.
+However, cursory experiments with one such promising estimator \citep{feedback_black_box} reveal that SPSA outperforms other methods.

 In previous works, it appears in a wide range of applications where either the objective function is implicit or its gradient is impossible or too expensive to compute.
-For example, \citet{distributed_ZO1} and \citet{distributed_ZO2} consider derivative-free distributed algorithms for non-convex multi-agent optimization.
-ZO-BCD\cite{black_box_adversial_ZO2}, ZOO\cite{black_box_adversial_ZO1}, ZO-signSGD \cite{black_box_adversial_ZO3} and ZO-HessAware \cite{black_box_adversial_ZO4} utilize zeroth-order stochastic optimization to generate black-box adversarial example in deep learning.
+For example, methods~\citep{distributed_ZO1, distributed_ZO2} consider derivative-free distributed algorithms for non-convex multi-agent optimization.
+ZO-BCD\citep{black_box_adversial_ZO2}, ZOO\citep{black_box_adversial_ZO1}, ZO-signSGD \citep{black_box_adversial_ZO3} and ZO-HessAware \citep{black_box_adversial_ZO4} utilize zeroth-order stochastic optimization to generate black-box adversarial example in deep learning.

-Beyond that, MeZO \cite{mezo} firstly adapted the classical ZO-SGD method to fine-tune LLMs, while achieving comparable performance with extremely great memory reduction and GPU-hour reduction.
-Subsequently, ZO-AdaMU \cite{jiang2023zoadamu} improved ZO-SGD and adapted the simulated perturbation with momentum in its stochastic approximation method.
-Both of these two optimizers provide researchers with a new and promising technique for fine-tuning large models.
+Beyond that, MeZO \citep{mezo} firstly adapted the classical ZO-SGD method to fine-tune LLMs, while achieving comparable performance with extremely great memory reduction and GPU-hour reduction.
+Recently there have been many subsequent excellent works~\citep{jiang2023zoadamu, zhao2024helene, sparseMeZO, MeZOsparsity, tang2024effectivelyzo, chen2024zo_lowrank, wangadvancementzo, chen2025towardszo, tan2025harmonyzo, chen2025memoryzo, sun2025tezo}.
+All of these optimizers provide researchers with a new and promising technique for fine-tuning large models.